 Might as well pay for a podcast host and have complete control over your business, aye?

 Frequently Asked Questions Related To Free Media Hosting

 Now let me answer a few of the most common questions around free podcast hosting.

 You can launch your podcast on a free hosting platform without any additional cost.
 But as your listenership grows, you’ll need to spend some money to ensure a good experience for your audience.

 The general expectation is that guests aren’t usually paid as they also get free exposure to your audience.

 Buzzsprout is the best free podcast host for beginners.
-Captivate, Podbean, and Transistor are also great choices.
+Captivate, Podbean, and Transistor.fm are also great choices.

 Final Thoughts (And A Special Offer!)

 Ultimately free podcasting hosts are great only for those ‘casters who don’t know if they will be sticking with it.
 So if you’re on a strict budget, I recommend giving Buzzsprout a spin for 90 days (until your files aren’t deleted).
-Once again, if you sign up through this link for Buzzsprout, then you’ll get a free $20 Amazon gift card when you switch to a paid plan.
+Once again, if you sign up through this link for Buzzsprout, then you’ll get a $20 Buzzsprout Credit (sent after 2nd paid invoice).

 What subject do you plan to start your show on?
 And which of the above free podcasting hosts seems like a fit?
 Share your thoughts with me in the comments below.